Ever-changing Hospitalist Landscape Creates Staffing Challenges

 ....and many more.
 Although nearly 50 percent of internal medicine residents choose hospital medicine, the demand, sub-specialization, and variables can make developing a recruiting strategy very challenging.
 How do you know what to offer for your particular practice structure and schedule?
 How do you ensure that your hospitalist search is ready to take to the market, and how is the best way to present it to candidates for optimum success with your recruitment?

 The answer to those questions depends upon your unique needs and structure as a physician employer.
 If you would like to discuss a recruiting strategy tailored to your circumstances, you may contact your TMF recruiting consultant.
 We can review the MGMA compensation data with you, as well as other compensation benchmarks, and help you create and implement a recruiting package and strategy that will work to fill your unique hospitalist practice opportunity.
-If you are not sure who your consultant is, you may search by state, contact us online, or email Steve Marsh, managing partner, at firstname.lastname@example.org.
-Additionally, Mr. Marsh is available to give a presentation on this topic (with much greater detail) to your healthcare organization or professional association.
+If you are not sure who your consultant is, you may search by state, or contact us online.
+Additionally, a TMF recruiting executive is available to give a presentation on this topic (with much greater detail) to your healthcare organization or professional association.